Sally Shapiro: History

 Shapiro grew up listening to Swedish pop and disco and the band was influenced by Eurobeat and Italo disco.
 Agebjörn shed some light on the choice of the fictional stage name in an October 2007 interview with Exclaim! magazine:

 Sally Shapiro's debut album, 2007's Disco Romance, was produced by Agebjörn.
-The album received strong reviews, and Shapiro was championed by many prominent music blogs including Pitchfork Media.
+The album received strong reviews, and Shapiro was championed by many prominent music blogs including Pitchfork.
 The album was released in North America on 16 October 2007 by Canadian-based indie label Paper Bag Records; it is a ten-track album featuring artwork by Canadian designer Geoff Wilson.

 Shapiro is notable for shunning publicity and has never revealed her real name.
 However, in an interview with Swedish webzine Judy in September 2007, she talked for the first time about considering performing live:

 In spring 2008, Sally Shapiro went on a short DJ tour, but on a February 2009 post on Sally Shapiro's Myspace blog, Agebjörn stated that Sally would not perform again:

 On 15 April 2008, Sally Shapiro's remix album Remix Romance Vol. 1 was released worldwide by Paper Bag Records.
 Some of the names on this remix album are Junior Boys, Jon Brooks, Lindstrøm, Holy Fuck and Juan Maclean.

 Quickly following Vol. 1, Remix Romance Vol. 2 was released on 17 June 2008.
 It contains remixes by Dntel, The Russian Futurists, Solvent and Alexander Robotnick.
 This volume is only available as a download.

 Sally Shapiro's single "Miracle" was released on 16 June 2009.
 It is similar in style to previous Shapiro singles.

 Their second studio album, My Guilty Pleasure, was released in August 2009.
 Like the previous work, it was recorded alone.

 In 2011, the duo revealed that they had been working on new material to be released in the near future.
-In 2012, they officially announced their third album, "Somewhere Else", which was released on 26 February 2013.
+In 2012, they officially announced their third album, "Somewhere Else", which was released in 2013.
 The album was produced by Agebjörn, and featured collaborations with Cloetta Paris' Roger Gunnarsson and Le Prix.
 The album's leading single, "What Can I Do", was released in December 2012.

+In 2016, Sally Shapiro released a single entitled "If You Ever Wanna Change Your Mind", intending it to be their last song.

-In June 2021, the duo released a new single, "Fading Away."
+In June 2021, the duo released a new single, "Fading Away", reversing their decision to retire.
 A new album entitled Sad Cities was released on 18 February 2022.

+Sally Shapiro's fifth record, Ready to Live a Lie, was announced on 15 March 2025, and was released on 30 May.